dajones42/rmsim/README.md

 The startup file is a text file of commands used to initialize the simulation.
 The options are text strings defined in the startup file.
 See the examples directory for sample startup files.
+You will need to have MSTS or MSTS compatible content installed to use these examples.